zacanger/niddesa/text/generated-translations/cullaniddesa/18-sinhala-amazon.md

 From the tertiary center, from the turnal center, the longitudinal society, From Conscious Societies, from Conscious Societies, Nevadanasagathas are getting rid of society.
-Emancipation It Dependencies Segmented is the genitourinary name, it is deplorable, and it is segmented (iv) by deplorating karma Segmented, Reward RangeSegmented.
+Emancipation It Dependencies Segmented is the genitourinary name, it is deplorable, and it is segmented (iv) by deplorating kamma Segmented, Reward RangeSegmented.
 Karma is esteem.
 Replicates Segmented.
 Bad, he knows the spheres.
 Depend the image of this person Segmented.
 (Applicable here (iv)) Nevassannagna was a society dependant